Recurrent respiratory papillomatosis

 - it is presumed that HPV infection occurs via intimate contact in these cases 8

 The lesions consist of squamous cell papillomata (abnormal proliferation of squamous epithelium), which are linked to mucosal HPV infection.
-Because HPV infection is common, while RRP is a rare disease, other (unrecognized) variables must contribute to the disease 9.
-Of the numerous HPV genotypes, certain genotypes are recognized in association with RRP 8:
+Because HPV infection is common, while recurrent respiratory papillomatosis is a rare disease, other (unrecognised) variables must contribute to the disease 9.
+Of the numerous HPV genotypes, certain genotypes are recognized in association with recurrent respiratory papillomatosis 8:

 - HPV-6 and 11 are most commonly implicated (90% total cases), although HPV-16, 18, 31, and 33 also implicated